 We agree that the issue of sex differences is important, but we do not propose or formulate any hypothesis about sex differences in this task.
 Recent published work using similar task designs to ours reported no sex differences in either directed or random exploration measures (Smith et al 2021).
 Also, in our own human data for Experiment 4, a Two-way ANOVA (horizon by gender) analysis showed a significant main effect for horizon (p < 0.001) and a non-significant effect of sex (p = 0.59).

-To properly study how female rats might behave differently using our design would require an assessment of their estrous cycles, and possibly the inclusion of ovarectomized animals.
+To properly study how female rats might behave differently using our design would require an assessment of their estrous cycles, and possibly the inclusion of ovariectomized animals.
 This work, which is not funded by our current grants, would add 2 years of additional work.
 Again, acknowledging the need for more work on female animals, we leave such work for future studies.

-The rodent portion of our study is not a NIH funded study, and is nt subject to any requirement regarding sex-balance.
+The rodent portion of our study is not a NIH funded study, and is not subject to any requirement regarding sex-balance.
 Our emphasis is on developing and characterizing a new rodent model of the explore-exploit task compatible with a human task.
 Study of how populations characteristics (e.g. sex, age), while certainly important, are left for future work.

 We thank the reviewer for raising the concern about our sample size.